kamalshkeir/korm/Readme.md

 #### Why settle for less when you can have the best ?
 - Django become very hard to work with when you need concurrency and async, you will need django channels and a server like daphne or uvicorn, Go have the perfect implementation
-- Django can handle at most 300 request per second, Go handle 40,000 request per second (benchmarks done on my machine)
+- Django can handle at most 300 request per second, Go handle 44,000 requests per second (benchmarks done on my machine)
 - The API is also more user-friendly and less verbose than Django's
 - Deploying an executable binary file using Korm , with automatic TLS Let's encrypt, a built-in Admin Dashboard, Interactive Shell, Eventbus to communicate between multiple Korm applications is pretty neat
 - Additionally, its caching system uses goroutines and channels to efficiently to clean the cache when rows or tables are created, updated, deleted, or dropped

 ### It Has :

+- <strong>New:</strong>  [Handle Nested or Embeded structs](#example-nested-or-embeded-structs) and slice of structs through joins, like sqlx, but sqlx doesn't handle slice of structs

+- <strong>New:</strong> korm.QueryNamed, QueryNamedS, korm.ExecNamed, korm.ExecContextNamed and WhereNamed(query string, args map[string]any) like :Where("email = :email",map[string]any{"email":"abc@mail.com"})

+- <strong>New:</strong>  korm.LogsQueries() that log statements and time tooked by sql queries

 - <a href="#swagger-documentation">Auto Docs with Model API and video tutoriel
 </a><a href="https://www.youtube.com/watch?v=r7rbMrTkVek">